FAQ

 • Reduction in the number of redundant third party systems used to support processes.

 • Yes!
 As outlined in the strategic plan, the shift to remote teaching and work during the pandemic demonstrated the importance of technology infrastructure on campus.
-Williams has an opportunity to reimage how we collect, maintain, analyze and protect data across all areas of campus.
+Williams has an opportunity to reimagine how we collect, maintain, analyze and protect data across all areas of campus.
 As a result, the strategic plan includes a commitment to upgrade our enterprise data systems, including our core student information, financial and human resources systems.
 This change is driven by the pending obsolescence of our systems and also presents an opportunity to rethink business operations and data use.
 The full plan can be revised on the Strategic Planning website.

 • This website will continue to offer up to date information regarding the project status and opportunities to engage with the project teams.
 Check back throughout the project to learn more about what’s happening.